assemblymade/meta/app/views/help/questions/launching.markdown

 title: How much ownership do I get for coming up with the idea?
 ---

-You’ll get 5% initially.
-Over time, as more people are added to the Core Team, this may dilute to a lower percentage of a more valuable product, but each bit of work you do on your product will earn you a bit more ownership.
+The Core Team (which initially is just the creator) always maintains 5%.
+This number can be changed by the Core Team if they'd like, but 5% tends to leave room to get the community excited about participating.
+Remember, each bit of work you do will earn you a bit more ownership, so that 5% is just a baseline.

 ---
 title: How do I generate interest in my idea?